SiddhiRao10/browserstack-examples-playwright/README.md

   npm run bstack-parallel-tests
   ```

-  <b>Note:</b> If you want to run tests on multiple browsers, you just need to remove the `project` argument from the command.
+  <b>Note:</b> If you want to run tests on multiple browsers, you just need specify the additional combinations in the config .yml file under `platforms`.
+A example config can be seen in [browserstack-parallel-browsers.yml](resources/browserstack-conf/browserstack-parallel-browsers.yml)

   You can directly run the above scenario using the following command: